+60162476781

 Traffic, Navigation, and Apps to Use

 Keep in mind that cell coverage may be spotty in remote areas, especially in the mountains or forested regions.
 To stay on track, save key destinations in your app before heading out.
 While signposts are usually clear and bilingual, having a digital map adds peace of mind.
+Taxis are less common on the island, so renting a car or using ride-hailing apps is usually a more convenient choice for most travelers.

 If you’re unsure of the route, locals are generally friendly and willing to help with directions.
 It’s also wise to carry a power bank for your phone just in case.